-Solution: The Fault Diagnosis pattern contains a monitoring system that observes specific parameters of a monitored system.
-Since the presence of a fault that has not activated into an error does not affect the correct operation, the Fault Diagnosis pattern makes an assessement on what may potentially be wrong with a system.
+Solution: The Fault Diagnosis pattern identifies the presence of a defect or anomaly that has the potential to activate, leading to the occurrence of an error or a failure.
+The pattern uses a monitoring system that observes specific parameters of a monitored system.
+These components are shown in Figure 10.
+Since the presence of a fault that has not activated into an error does not affect the correct operation, the Fault Diagnosis pattern makes an assessment on what may potentially be wrong with a system.
 The diagnosis entails making inferences based on the observed behavior of a system and it also help narrow the search for the root cause of the fault.
 The assessment is based on the standard operating behavior of the monitored system.